mattss/slackerpad/readme.txt

 to happen.
 This is the beauty of Slackpad.

 In 'Slacker' mode, keypresses are not interpreted in the normal way.
 Instead of transferring the contents of your typing into the main window, Slackpad writes out the contents of the Text file which you previously 'Opened' - making it look as if you are typing the whole thing out in realtime with no work or thought required on your part!

 Try it now!

+ > git clone git@github.com:mattss/slackerpad.git
+ > cd slackerpad
+ > javac Slackpad.java
+ > java Slackpad